2023 Board Members

 Alicia Harris is the Reproductive Health, Rights and Justice Program Officer at The Grove Foundation.
 Previously, she implemented sexual violence prevention education at the University of California, Berkeley.
 In addition, she has worked with a number of Bay Area organizations focusing on LGBTQ health, reproductive justice and sexuality education.
 Recently, she served as Co-Chair of the Board of Directors for ACCESS Women’s Health Justice, a non-profit organization dedicated to ending institutional and practical barriers to reproductive health.
 Alicia earned a BA from Vassar College and an MPH from UC Berkeley.
 Alicia is also Manager, Reproductive Justice Program at the Grove Action Fund.

-Surina Khan is CEO of Women’s Foundation California, where she leads the Foundation’s work to advance gender, racial, and economic justice.
-The Foundation’s program strategy is focused on building community-based power through investing in nonprofit organizations, training community leaders in policy advocacy, connecting key partners, and mobilizing significant financial resources.
-For more than three decades, Surina has been a leader in the philanthropic and nonprofit social justice sector starting with local community-based publishing in New England and then shifting to national and global work on an array of social justice issues including gender justice, LGBT rights, human rights, and democratic and civic participation.
-She served the social justice and philanthropic sector in a variety of ways including previous positions at the Ford Foundation, OutRight Action International, and Political Research Associates.
-She serves on several Boards including Funders for Reproductive Equity, Voices for Progress, CalNonprofits, and the American LGBTQ+ Museum.
-Her previous Board service has included Funders for LGBTQ Issues, Alliance for Justice, La Cocina, and the Astraea Lesbian Foundation for Justice.
+Surina Khan is CEO Emeritus and Strategic Advisor for Women’s Foundation California (WFC).
+Her tenure at WFC began in 2004 when she served as a volunteer for WFC’s Grants Review Committee.
+Shortly after, she joined the organization in a full-time position and went on to become CEO in 2014, refocusing the organization’s mission, doubling the budget, and expanding its grantmaking and training programs.
+After nine years as CEO, Surina stepped down in 2023 and continues to serve in an advisory capacity.
+Surina has served the social justice and philanthropic sector in a variety of ways including previous positions at the Ford Foundation, OutRight International, and Political Research Associates.
+She serves on several Boards, including Funders for Reproductive Equity, Voices for Progress, and the American LGBTQ+ Museum.
+Her previous Board service has included CalNonprofits, Funders for LGBTQ Issues, Alliance for Justice, La Cocina, and the Astraea Lesbian Foundation for Justice.
 She is a recognized expert on gender, racial, and economic justice issues and is a frequent commentator on the power of women’s philanthropy.

 Latisha Latiker, Director of Grants Programming, Women’s Foundation of Mississippi (she/her)